-- The use of the network is a privilege and may be taken away for violation of board policy or regulations.
+- A The use of the network is a privilege and may be taken away for violation of board policy or regulations.
 As a user of the Internet, students may be allowed access to other networks.
 Each network may have its own set of policies and procedures.
-Students will abide by the polices and procedures of these other networks. - Students will respect all copyright and license agreements. - Students will cite all quotes, references, and sources. - Students will only remain on the system long enough to get needed information. - Students will apply the same privacy, ethical and educational considerations utilized in other forms of communication. - Student access for electronic mail will be through the supervising teacher's account and/or their own account, with permission of the supervising teacher.
-Students should adhere to the following guidelines: - Others may be able to read or access the mail, so private messages should not be sent. - Delete unwanted messages immediately. - Use of objectionable language is prohibited. - Always sign messages.
+Students will abide by the policies and procedures of these other networks. - B Students will respect all copyright and license agreements. - C Students will cite all quotes, references, and sources. - D Students will only remain on the system long enough to get needed information. - E Students will apply the same privacy, ethical and educational considerations utilized in other forms of communication. - F Student access for electronic mail will be through the supervising teacher's account and/or their own account, with permission of the supervising teacher.
+Students should adhere to the following guidelines: F.M Others may be able to read or access the mail, so private messages should not be sent. - F.NDelete unwanted messages immediately. - F.OUse of objectionable language is prohibited. - F.O Use of objectionable language is pronib - F.P Always sign messages.